 - Exposes its policyholders to unnecessary financial harm or emotional distress

-Any lawyers the insurance company hires to defend a policyholder must represent the best interests of the policyholder, not the insurance company.
+In addition, any lawyers the insurance company hires to defend you must represent your best interests, not the insurance company’s.

-Insurer’s “Bad Faith” Results in a $17 Million Jury Verdict Against Insurer
+Insurer’s “Bad Faith” Results in a $17 Million Jury Verdict Award to the Policyholder

-Cornel was a GEICO policyholder whose ’“bad faith” claim exposed GEICO’s improper practices.
-The company even went so far as to encourage Cornel to file for bankruptcy to protect GEICO!
+Cornel, a southern Oregon resident, was a GEICO policyholder whose “bad faith” claim exposed GEICO’s improper claims practices.
+The company’s lawyers even went so far as to suggest that Cornel and his wife file for bankruptcy TO PROTECT GEICO!

-In 2007, Cornel accidentally hit a motorcyclist.
+Cornel HAD accidentally hit a motorcyclist in southern Oregon.
 The biker wound up with over $68,000 in medical bills, lost income, and serious, permanent injuries.
 Cornel had a $100,000 auto insurance policy from GEICO, so the motorcyclist offered to settle for the $100,000.

 Motorcyclist Was Forced to Sue Cornel

 The motorcyclist’s attorney made multiple offers to GEICO to settle for the $100,000 policy limit.
-GEICO rejected all those offers without telling Cornel about them.
+GEICO and its lawyers rejected all of these settlement opportunities without even telling Cornel about them.
 The injured motorcyclist was left with only one choice: to sue Cornel for his losses.

-At trial, the motorcyclist won a $330,000 judgment, leaving Cornel personally liable for the remaining $230,000 balance due, plus interest.
-The motorcyclist was positioned to take Cornel’s family and personal assets including garnishment of Cornel’s wages and bank accounts.
-Cornel had been looking forward to retirement; now, thanks to his insurer’s mishandling his case, he faced financial ruin.
+As a result of the trial, the motorcyclist won a $330,000 judgment, leaving Cornel personally on the hook for the remaining $230,000 balance due, plus interest.
+The motorcyclist was positioned to go after Cornel’s personal assets including his wages, bank account, and real property.
+Cornel had been looking forward to retirement; now, thanks to GEICO’s mishandling of his case, he faced financial ruin.

-The insurance company’s lawyers encouraged Cornel to take bankruptcy, which would have harmed his credit for years.
-GEICO knew if he filed for bankruptcy, the insurance company would be off the hook.
-GEICO’s attorneys even found a bankruptcy attorney for Cornel.
-Because of Cornel’s belief in personal responsibility, he eventually decided not to file for bankruptcy.
+The insurance company’s lawyers encouraged Cornel to take bankruptcy, an action that he philosophically opposed and which would have damaged his credit for years to come.
+However, GEICO’s lawyers knew if he filed for bankruptcy, the insurance company would be fully protected.
+In the end, Cornel stuck to his beliefs and refused to file for bankruptcy.

 Trial Against GEICO’S Bad Faith

-When the jury heard the full facts over two weeks in the courtroom, it assessed a $17.5 million verdict against GEICO.
-Most of that amount was for punitive damages to deter insurers from similar misconduct in the future.
+When the jury heard the full facts over two weeks in the courtroom, it hit GEICO with a $17.5 million punitive damages verdict.
+In this kind of a case, punitive damages are to deter insurers from similar misconduct in the future.

-Under current federal law, juries are not allowed to punish companies that much in this kind of a case, and the punitive damages were reduced by the trial judge to $2,679,443.80.
+Under current federal law, trial courts are not allowed to fully punish corporations that intentionally or recklessly cause this kind of harm, and the punitive damages were reduced to $2,679,443.
 The original verdict would have been enough to catch the attention of GEICO’s management; instead, the reduced amount became more of a slap on the wrist to a $22 billion corporation.

-Even so, an Oregon jury showed that insurance companies must treat their policyholders fairly.
+Even so, with help from an Oregon jury, we showed that insurance companies are not exempt from their responsibility to provide the services that policyholders pay for, and must treat their policyholders fairly.

 Holding Insurance Companies Accountable

 Representing an individual against his or her own insurance company can be both satisfying and extremely challenging work.
-As Cornel’s story above suggests, there are a lot of important facts that must be discovered, organized, and effectively presented in order for the jury to understand what happened, and that what happened was wrong.
-These cases are more complex and demanding than many other cases, and are vigorously defended.
-But if we want insurance to work for the average person, these cases are necessary and important to keep insurance companies playing by the rules.
+As the story above suggests, there are many important facts that must be discovered, organized, and effectively presented in order for the jury to understand what happened, and to understand that what happened was wrong.
+These cases are more complex and demanding than many other cases, and are more vigorously defended.
+But if we want insurance to work for the average person, these cases are necessary and important to keep insurance companies honest.